Security Whitepaper

 • What is encrypted: Note title, note body, and file attachments.
 These fields leave your device only as ciphertext.

-• What is not encrypted: Folder names, tag names, note status labels (e.g. "draft"), color labels, word count (stored as a number), timestamps, and whether a note is pinned or archived.
+• What is not encrypted: Color labels, timestamps, and whether a note is pinned or archived.
 See Section 6 for the full breakdown.

 File attachments are encrypted with the same AES-256-GCM scheme as notes, using the same per-account CEK, before being uploaded to cloud storage.
 The server stores the ciphertext bytes and an IV; it cannot read the file content.